Rouxles/mons-project/src/mindmap.md

   - Target ([Nonce](#nonce))
     - This is calculated by the 'difficulty value' set by the cryptocurrency network to regulate how hard it is to add a block to the network.
 (Basically people need to keep incrementing the [nonce](#nonce) (alongside the hash data) until the value of the hash is below the target value - related to [hashing](#hashing))
   - Nonce
-    - This is a value that people can use to verify
+    - This is a value that people can use to verify that the block was mined properly.

 ### Genesis Block